 Wednesday 10 a.m. – 2 p.m.

-Amy Haney was born 1974 in Omaha, Nebraska.
-Trained specifically in printmaking, Amy received her BFA from the Ringling College of Art and Design, MFA from the San Francisco Art Institute, and MA in Art History with an emphasis in printmaking from Prescott College.
-She has taught printmaking at the Kent Bellows Studio, Metropolitan Community College, University of Nebraska at Omaha and her studio in the Hot Shops Art Center.
+Amy is trained specifically in printmaking, and she received her BFA from the Ringling College of Art and Design, MFA from the San Francisco Art Institute, and MA in Art History with an emphasis in printmaking from Prescott College.
+She has taught printmaking at the Kent Bellows Studio, Metropolitan Community College, University of Nebraska at Omaha, and her studio in the Midco Building.
 Printmaking for Amy is about strategizing, problem solving and the thrill of revealing an image when pulling a print.
 Over the years Amy has developed an understanding and adoration for watercolor.
 Learning the medium post graduate school, she has been teaching it at UNO longer than any other course.

 Research and Creative Activity Interests

 B.F.A., Ringling College of Art and Design; M.A., Prescott College; M.F.A., San Francisco Art Institute